web-deps/odom/docs/api/create-component/create-component.md

 #### Description

 The inline styles that you want to apply to a component.
+Unlike [`styles`](#styles), inline styles do not affect descendant components.

 #### Structure